 Medical expenses can add up quickly … contact lenses, braces, prescription medicines, supplies for chronic disease care.
 Thats not accounting for the unforeseen.
 The broken arm that sends your kiddo to the ER or the emergency appendectomy.
-Whether youre planning for known or unknown medical expenses, a health savings account that helps cover those costs can be a financial life-saver.
+Whether youre planning for known or unknown medical expenses, health savings account that helps cover those costs can be a financial life-saver.

 More than 20 million Americans have a health savings account according to a study by Americas Health Insurance Plans (AHIP).
 This number continues to rise with the popularity of high-deductible health plans (HDHP).
 The reason is simple.
 If you hold an HDHP, you could pay thousands of dollars in medical expenses before your insurance kicks in.
 A health savings account provides a powerful tool to save for these expenses.